What is an eligible business type?

 What is considered the Twin Cities metropolitan area?

-For this program, the "metropolitan area" means the counties of Anoka, Carver, Chisago, Dakota, Hennepin, Isanti, Ramsey, Scott, Sherburne, Washington, and Wright.
+For this program, the "metropolitan area" means the eleven counties of Anoka, Carver, Chisago, Dakota, Hennepin, Isanti, Ramsey, Scott, Sherburne, Washington, and Wright.

 Does a business have to take both the job creation award and capital investment rebate?